Hcp Inc Has Returned 6.0% Since SmarTrend Recommendation (HCP) | Comtex SmarTrend

 SmarTrend identified a Downtrend for Hcp Inc (NYSE:HCP) on October 28th, 2019 at $35.78.
 In approximately 4 months, Hcp Inc has returned 5.98% as of today's recent price of $33.64.

 In the past 52 weeks, shares of Hcp Inc have traded between a low of $28.86 and a high of $37.93 and are now at $33.64, which is 17% above that low price.
-The 200-day and 50-day moving averages have moved 0% lower and 0% lower over the past week, respectively.
+Over the past week, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 HCP, Inc. is a real estate investment trust.
 The Trust invests in health care related real estate properties such as senior housing, life sciences, medical offices, hospitals, and skilled nursing homes throughout the United States.